aboots/personal-information-hider/README.md

-# personal_info_hider
+# personal Information Hider

-An application (can be used as a python package) that can take a text file as input and hide personal information from the text and write it back in a file.
-It can remove first and last names, addresses, URLs, email addresses, company names, dates, and many other things.
-This may be used in many places for privacy and security issues.
-For this project, we do a lot of crawling or use part of speech analyses and regular expressions and other things
+This project introduces a Python package that serves as a Personal Information Concealer.
+It takes a text file as input identifies and removes personal information such as first and last names, addresses, URLs, email addresses, company names, dates, and more.
+The cleaned text is then written back into a file.
+This tool is particularly useful for addressing privacy and security concerns in various contexts.
+The concealment process leverages techniques such as web crawling, part-of-speech (POS) tagging, and regular expressions to ensure thorough and accurate information hiding.
+The combination of POS tagging and regex-based solutions forms the core of this privacy tool.